Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * recruitment and retention are feasible;
 * the core pain-specific task measures meet predefined reliability and data-quality thresholds;
 * device and timing effects are sufficiently controlled or modelled;
-* competing models reproduce key behavioural patterns and pass prespecified out-of-sample checks;
+* the prespecified competing models reproduce key behavioural patterns and pass prespecified out-of-sample checks;
-* at least one potentially modifiable mechanism is associated with pain interference, activity engagement or another relevant functional outcome;
+* at least one prespecified candidate mechanism shows sufficient measurement quality, modifiability and functional relevance to justify intervention testing;
-* a candidate intervention configuration and comparator can be selected prospectively;
+* the intervention configuration, mechanistic comparator and active control can be selected prospectively using the prespecified decision framework;
-* the selected components are distinguishable from generic engagement or repeated-practice effects;
+* the selected components are distinguishable from generic engagement, expectancy and repeated-practice effects;
+* the selection decision can be justified without open-ended post-hoc exploration or reliance on an unprespecified subgroup profile;
 * no material safety, burden or acceptability problem has been identified.

-General lessons from the BPS enabling study may inform the calibration process, including:
+Where available, methodological lessons from the BPS enabling study may inform:

 * trial instrumentation;
 * learning-curve estimation;
 * transfer-cost modelling;
 * adaptive scheduling;
 * delayed-probe timing;
+* browser and device-quality controls;
-* treatment of browser and device variability.
+* treatment of lapse and response-variability parameters.

-Pain-specific validity, however, will be established independently in adults with chronic primary pain.
+These lessons will concern the general transfer-analysis and digital-delivery methodology only.
+Pain-specific measures, parameter distributions, model interpretations, intervention candidates and progression decisions will be established independently in adults with chronic primary pain.

 ### Revise or stop criteria

 * the models fail prespecified out-of-sample predictive checks;
 * the tasks are dominated by floor, ceiling, comprehension or device-timing problems;
-* the proposed mechanisms show no meaningful association with relevant pain or functional outcomes;
+* none of the prespecified candidate mechanisms shows sufficient measurement quality, modifiability or functional relevance to justify intervention testing;
-* the selected components cannot be distinguished from non-specific digital engagement;
+* the selected components cannot be distinguished from non-specific digital engagement, expectancy or repeated practice;
-* no intervention configuration can be selected without post hoc optimisation;
+* no intervention configuration and comparator set can be selected without post-hoc optimisation;
+* the findings depend primarily on an unprespecified participant subgroup or response profile;
-* recruitment, retention, safety or acceptability are inadequate for proof-of-concept testing.
+* recruitment, retention, safety or acceptability are inadequate for proof-of-concept testing;
+* pain-specific validity cannot be established independently of the mathematics-anxiety enabling study.

 ## Milestone 3 — Early proof-of-concept endpoint